nugglet/nugglet.github.io/_posts/2023-10-19-introduction-to-rl.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/post_images/2023-10/policybased_function.png){: .align-center}

+Policy-based learning automatically defines a policy during training, and the result of the policy is dependant on its training.
+We do not have to manually define what the policy is.

 ### Value-Based Learning

 Value-based learners learn a value function instead of a policy function.
 This value function maps a state to the expected value of being at that state.
 The value of a state is the expected discounted reward the agent will get if it starts in that state, and consequently acts to move towards a state with the highest value.

 ![image-center]({{ site.url }}{{ site.baseurl }}/post_images/2023-10/valuebased_function.png){: .align-center}

+Value-based learners train a value function, which outputs the state or a state-action pair.
+The policy is a pre-defined (by you) function, and the value  function to be trained could be a neural network.
+Finding an optimal value function leads to finding the optimal policy.

 # Designing RL Systems